Ceara Teacher Feedback Program Impact Evaluation 2015

 The schools were randomly assigned to a treatment group (156 schools) or a control group (136 schools).
 The treatment was launched in March 2015.
 The treatment group received detailed feedback on the school's results from the classroom observations, information on teacher performance, self-help materials that included a book, videos and exercises about effective teaching strategies, and a log book and classroom observation templates to record teachers' observations of one other.
 The control schools received neither feedback nor information.
 After the treatment, researchers assessed the results of student test scores to determine whether the campaign helped improve classroom learning.

-The baseline survey, which is also documented and published in the Microdata Library, was conducted in November 2014.
+The baseline survey was conducted in November 2014.

 Kind of Data